corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 ## Summary

 * *The ledger refers to all facts that are shared between the nodes of a network.*
-* *Each node will have a different view of the ledger, depending on the facts in which it participates.*
+* *Each node will have a different view of the ledger, depending on the facts it shares.*
 * *Two nodes are always guaranteed to see the exact same version of any on-ledger facts that they share.*

 ## Video